-In 2015, Montana’s prisons were at capacity due to an 11-percent increase in the prison population between FY2008 and FY2015.
-The prison population was projected to continue to grow 13 percent by FY2023, requiring at least $51 million in new spending.
+In 2015, Montana’s prisons were at capacity due to an 11 percent increase in the prison population between 2008 and 2015.
+The prison population was projected to continue to grow 13 percent by 2023, requiring at least $51 million in new spending.
 Additionally, the statewide jail population rose 69 percent between 2011 and 2013 and many jails were over capacity.

-To address these challenges, Governor Steve Bullock, Chief Justice Mike McGrath, Attorney General Tim Fox, Senate President Debby Barrett, Speaker of the House Austin Knudsen, House Minority Leader and Legislative Council President Chuck Hunter, Senate Minority Leader Jon Sesso, and Montana Department of Corrections (DOC) Director Mike Batista requested intensive technical assistance from The Council of State Governments (CSG) Justice Center in 2015 to use a Justice Reinvestment approach to assist the state with developing data-driven policy options designed to reduce the prison population, contain corrections spending, and reinvest in strategies that can reduce recidivism and increase public safety.
+To address these challenges, state leaders requested intensive technical assistance from the CSG Justice Center in 2015 to use a Justice Reinvestment approach to assist the state with developing data-driven policy options designed to reduce the prison population, contain corrections spending, and reinvest in strategies that can reduce recidivism and increase public safety.

-The Montana Commission on Sentencing—which includes commissioners from all three branches of government, policymakers, and other stakeholders—met multiple times between September 2015 and October 2016 to review analyses and develop policy options that will ease capacity issues and reduce recidivism.
-Of 12 bills recommended by the Commission on Sentencing, Montana enacted nine pieces of legislation.
-Senate Bills 59, 60, 62, 63, 64, 65, 67, and Senate Resolution 3, sponsored by Senator Cynthia Wolken, and House Bill 133, sponsored by Representative Nate McConnell, codify the justice reinvestment policy framework developed by the Commission on Sentencing.
+The Montana Commission on Sentencing—which includes commissioners from all three branches of government, policymakers, and other stakeholders—met multiple times between September 2015 and October 2016 to review analyses and develop policy options to ease capacity issues and reduce recidivism.
+Of 12 bills recommended by the Commission on Sentencing, Montana enacted 9 pieces of legislation.
+Senate Bills 59, 60, 62, 63, 64, 65, 67, and Senate Resolution 3, sponsored by Senator Cynthia Wolken, and House Bill 133, sponsored by Representative Nate McConnell, codify the Justice Reinvestment policy framework developed by the Commission on Sentencing.